opulo-inc/docs/docs/misc/calibration/4-homing-fiducial/index.md

     * 🚨 **Keep all other camera settings at their default value, and only adjust the exposure slider**.
     * Aim for a **sharp peak on the right side** and a larger **cluster to the left** in the histogram.
 See the image below for reference.<br/><br/>
     !!!
 Warning "🚨 Important 🚨"
-        The reference image below is just an example—**your histogram may look very different** depending on lighting conditions, camera placement, and other environmental factors. **Do not try to match it exactly.** Instead, focus on achieving the key characteristics: a distinct peak on the right and a noticeable cluster to the left.
+        The reference image below is just an example. **Your histogram may look very different** depending on lighting conditions, camera placement, and other environmental factors. **Do not try to match it exactly.** Instead, focus on achieving the key characteristics: a distinct peak on the right and a noticeable cluster to the left.
 Adjust gradually until the image is clear and well-exposed.<br/><br/>
         ![a good histogram](../../../openpnp/v4/calibration/4-homing-fiducial/images/25-good-histogram.webp)<br/><br/>
     * Locate and adjust the `Exposure` slider, or manually enter varying exposure values, until the Datum Board is easy to see.<br/><br/>
        ![exposure too high](../../../openpnp/v4/calibration/4-homing-fiducial/images/26-exposure-too-high.webp)<br/><br/>